 A few explanations of how to follow the pyramid:

 - One stroke is both sides of the blade's edge

 - The fewer strokes the better.

-- Choose your starting point based on razor steel and how blunt it is (a stainless steel razor takes less strokes but they need to be honed more often)
+- Choose your starting point based on razor steel and how blunt it is (a stainless steel razor takes fewer strokes but they need to be honed more often)

 - Work your way down the pyramid.